sssofija/JSCypress/README.md

 # Cypress UI Tests for AutomationExercise.com

-This project contains automated end-to-end UI tests for [AutomationExercise.com](https://automationexercise.com), built using [Cypress](https://www.cypress.io/).
+This project includes automated end-to-end UI tests for [AutomationExercise.com](https://automationexercise.com), developed using [Cypress](https://www.cypress.io/).
+Cypress is particularly interesting because, according to the official recommendations from its developers, it does not encourage the use of the Page Object Model (POM) — a design pattern commonly used in UI test automation to organize web page elements and actions into separate classes or objects.
+Instead, Cypress promotes implementing reusable test logic and actions through custom commands, enabling cleaner, more maintainable, and straightforward test code.

 ## 📋 Project Overview